turingschool/backend-curriculum-site/module2/lessons/activerecord_associations.md

 ```

 Run `shotgun` from the command line, then navigate to `localhost:9393/films`.
 You should see the films listed along with their respective genre.

+## WrapUP

+* How do you associate two resources on the database level?
+* How do you associate two resources on the model level?
+* How do you associate two resources when doing data prep in a test or controller?
+* Compare and contrast a primary key and foreign key.
+Where do each live?